miguoliang/be-it-forever/docs/card-review-sequence-diagram.md

 The application follows a **batch fetch, individual update** pattern:

-1. **Initial Fetch**: When the user navigates to the learn page, all due cards are fetched at once in a single query
+1. **Initial Fetch**: When the user navigates to the learn page, all cards for today are fetched at once in a combined query, including:
+   - Cards that are due (`next_review_date <= now()`)
+   - Cards that were reviewed today (`last_reviewed_at` is today)
+   - All cards include `last_reviewed_at` field
+2. **Day-Based Session**: A "session" is a full day.
+Cards reviewed today (based on `last_reviewed_at` matching today's date) are considered reviewed.
+This persists across page refreshes within the same day.
+3. **Initialize Reviewed State**: Cards with `last_reviewed_at` matching today are automatically marked as `reviewed: true` when loaded
-2. **Review Session**: The user works through the fetched collection, reviewing cards one by one
+4. **Review Session**: The user works through the fetched collection, reviewing cards one by one
-3. **Individual Updates**: Each card review updates only that specific card's status in the database
+5. **Individual Updates**: Each card review updates only that specific card's status in the database, setting `last_reviewed_at` to the current timestamp
-4. **No Refetch**: After each review, the card is removed from the local state (optimistic update), and its `next_review_date` is set to the future, so it won't appear in future queries.
-No refetch is needed because:
+6. **Track Reviewed State**: After each review, the card is marked as `reviewed: true` in local state (optimistic update) with `last_reviewed_at` set to now, and its `next_review_date` is set to the future.
+The card remains in the collection (it was already included because it will be in the "reviewed today" query), and the user navigates to the next unreviewed card in the sequence.
+7. **No Refetch**: No refetch is needed because:
-   - The card is already removed from the local collection
+   - The card is marked as reviewed today in the local collection (not removed)
+   - Cards reviewed today are included in the initial fetch, so they persist in the session
+   - The progress indicator shows how many cards have been reviewed today (x / y)
-   - The user continues with the remaining cards from the initial fetch
+   - The user continues with the remaining unreviewed cards from the initial fetch
-   - New cards that become due during the session will be fetched on the next page load
+   - New cards that become due during the day will be fetched on the next page load
+   - If the user refreshes the page, cards reviewed today are automatically fetched and marked as reviewed based on `last_reviewed_at`

 This pattern is efficient because:
 - Reduces API calls (one fetch at start vs. refetch after each review)